FOSSEE/st-scripts/saving_plots/script.rst

 {{{Switch to slide 'Creating a basic plot'}}}

 ..
 R4

-As you know, it will start your IPython interpreter with the required python modules for plotting and saving your plots.

 To start with, let us plot a sine wave from minus 3 pi to 3 pi.
 Let us start by calculating the required points for the plot.
 It